-1. Universal declaration of human rights
+1. Universal declaration of human

-This convention was approved by the world nations at the United Nations General Assembly in 1948.
-According to this convention everyone has the right to education and education shall be free at least in the elementary and fundamental basis.
+This convention was approved by the world nations at the United Nations General free at least in the elementary and fundamental basis.

+Assembly in According to this convention everyone has the right to education and education shall be